 No quiet place?
 OK, I get it, you can’t even go to the toilet in your house without a kid or a dog trailing after you?
-Or teens playing loud music?
-I eventually realised if I waited for the perfect moment, it invariably never happened.
-So now, I just let go of all those expectations and just get on with it regardless of the noise, the interruptions and the stresses of the day.
-If I am interrupted, I just smile sweetly (wallowing in my woke zenness), respond as needed and let myself slip back to Presence (it wasn’t always like that).
+Or constant interruptions from the people and responsibilities around you?
+I eventually realised if I waited for the perfect moment, it never happened.
+So now, I just crank up the headphones, let go of all those expectations and get on with it regardless of the noise, the interruptions and the stresses of the day.
+If I am interrupted, I just smile sweetly (wallowing in my woke zenness), respond as needed and then let myself slip back to Presence instead of getting frustrated and annoyed (it wasn’t always like that).

 Not sure when is the best time?
-Well, really that is up to you.
+What works for you?
 First thing in the morning can set you up for the day, last thing at night could mean a deep and lovely sleep.
 Or maybe you just have to grab it where you can.
 But scheduling it into your calendar or attaching it to another daily habit (like just before or after brushing your teeth) might help ensure it happens.

 Pssst!
 Don't miss out on future Bitesize Health Hacks